VNAZZARENO/swap-curve-bootstrapping/README.md

 ## Customization

-- You can adjust the maturities or swap rates in the dataset by modifying the input `DataFrame` (`df`) or passing custom maturities.
+- You can adjust the maturities or swap rates in the dataset by modifying the input `DataFrame` (`df`) and passing custom maturities.
 - The animation speed can be adjusted by changing the `fps` in the `FuncAnimation` function.

 ## License